Jamal Edwards: SBTV

 Edwards was the founder of SBTV, an online media platform to discover emerging artists.
 It launched in 2006 and has helped to launch the careers of many artists including Ed Sheeran, Jessie J, Stormzy and Emeli Sandé.
-As of 2019, the SBTV YouTube channel had more than one million subscribers.
 When Edwards was 15, he was given a video camera, filmed friends rapping and performing and uploaded them to his YouTube channel.
 Then, he created the channel SBTV for his videos, taking the initials from "SmokeyBarz", the name he had briefly used as a rapper.
 After he left school, he worked for the clothing company Topman, while continuing to make videos.
 His videos became more popular with hundreds of thousands of views.
 He was able to leave Topman to concentrate on SBTV.
 Initially, the channel's content was grime dance music, but he then began to explore other musical genres.

 Edwards filmed some artists before they became well-known such as Jessie J's first acoustic video (apart from videos on her personal YouTube channel).
 He also filmed others such as Stormzy, Ed Sheeran, Dave, Emeli Sandé, Rita Ora, Krept & Konan, Yungen, Mic Righteous, Nines, Tori Kelly, Bugzy Malone, Mist, English Frank, Aaron Unknown and Cadet.

 In 2011, SBTV was featured in a Google Chrome advert.
 The ad caused the SBTV site to crash due to the traffic and it became the second-most popular UK YouTube video of the year.
 As a result, this attracted the attention of the rapper, Dr. Dre, who invited Edwards to film him on a tour of Asia.

 In 2016, SBTV worked with the youth-focused news service, Press Association to expand into more of a mainstream multichannel video.
 Over the years Edwards constructed collaborations with some of the world's biggest stars, conducting the first online UK-based interviews with Drake, Nicki Minaj and Wiz Khalifa.